 - 1. Classrooms are arranged into learning areas that promote center-based play. - 2.
-Child-accessible storage is provided for children's belongings in or near the classroom. - 3.
-Classroom arrangement: - a. allows for clear pathways around the classroom; - b. ensures visual supervision by staff; - c. separates noisy and quiet activities; and - d. provides the children with ample opportunity for freedom of movement in a safe, clean, and uncluttered area. - 4.
-Classroom arrangement in an Infant/Toddler program may include a contained play space that: - a. encourages safe exploration; - b. promotes teacher/child interaction; and - c. is never used as a means of isolation.
+Child-accessible storage is provided for children's belongings in or near the classroom. - Classroom arrangement: - a.
+Allows for clear pathways around the classroom; - b.
+Ensures visual supervision by staff; - c.
+Separates noisy and quiet activities; and - d.
+Provides the children with ample opportunity for freedom of movement in a safe, clean, and uncluttered area.

+- 4. Classroom arrangement in an Infant/Toddler program may include a contained play space that:

+- a.
+Encourages safe exploration;

+- b.
+Promotes teacher/child interaction; and

+- c.
+Is never used as a means of isolation.

-5. Each classroom has:
+- 5. Each classroom has:

-- a. furniture and seating to accommodate the number and size of children in the group; - b. accessible materials to accommodate the number of children in the group, that support a wide range of developmentally and culturally appropriate experiences, activities and opportunities; and - c. comfortable seating for staff in Infant/Toddler programs. - 6.
-Rebounders (therapeutic trampolines) are allowed, if the trampoline has a welded handle, height of no more than nine inches, and a diameter of no more than three (3) feet.
+- a.
+Furniture and seating to accommodate the number and size of children in the group;

+- b.
+Accessible materials to accommodate the number of children in the group, that support a wide range of developmentally and culturally appropriate experiences, activities and opportunities; and

+- c.
+Comfortable seating for staff in Infant/Toddler programs.

+- 6. Rebounders (therapeutic trampolines) are allowed, if the trampoline has a welded handle, height of no more than nine inches (9"), and a diameter of no more than three feet (3').

 - 7. Classroom staff post and follow a regular daily schedule.

 - 8. Staff must make adaptations to the daily schedule to meet the interests and needs of the children, and to cope with weather changes, or other situations that may affect routines.

 - 9. The daily schedule allows for:

-- a. child-directed play;
+- a.
+Child-directed play;

-- b. teacher-directed play;
+- b.
+Teacher-directed play;

-- c. quiet and active play;
+- c.
+Quiet and active play:

-- d. large group, small group, and individual play;
+- d.
+Large group, small group, and individual play;

-- e. outdoor play;
+- e.
+Outdoor play;

-- f. rest appropriate to the needs of children (non-sleeping children must have access to quiet activities); and
+- f.
+Rest appropriate to the needs of children (non-sleeping children must have access to quiet activities); and

-- g. additional routine care.
+- g.
+Additional routine care.

-E. Child Assessment
+- E. Child Assessment

 - 1. Staff work to connect families of Infants and Toddlers to Early Intervention services, if a developmental concern arises. - 2.
-Staff work collaboratively with local school districts to ensure that Preschool children have the opportunity to participate in child outreach screening. - 3.
-Screening is not used to label a child, determine a child's placement in the program, deny a child's entrance into the program, or to infer a child's readiness. - 4.
+Staff work collaboratively with local school districts to ensure that Preschool children have the opportunity to participate in child outreach screening. - Screening is not used to label a child, determine a child's placement in the program, deny a child's entrance into the program, or to infer a child's readiness. - 4.
 If the child has an IFSP, the program works with the Early Intervention provider to support the child's IFSP. - 5.
 If the child has an IEP, the program works with the school district to support the child's IEP.